About

 The Paragraph stands:

-Unless otherwise noted, all posted articles are written by Quinn Hungesk.
-Some articles are posted at Antemedius.
-Excerpts of some articles are posted at NowPublic.
-Excerpts are fed to May First/People Link and LeftWord.
+Unless otherwise noted, all posted articles are written by Quinn Hungeski.
+Some articles are cross-posted to Daily Kos and to caucus99percent.

 The Paragraph is based in Cleveland, Ohio, U.S.A.